PDEA warns vs fake agents

 Reports revealed that in the course of buy-busts, some of the suspected pushers who are arrested claim to be connected with the agency and even use the names of the agents during drug transactions.

-In the aftermath of the voluntary surrender of thousands of self-confessed drug users and drug pushers nationwide, some people posing as PDEA operatives were seen roaming the neighborhood with the promise of removing “persons of interest” from the watch list of drug players in exchange for money.
+In the aftermath of the voluntary surrender of thousands of self-confessed drug users and drug pushers nationwide, some people posing as PDEA operatives were seen roaming neighborhoods with the promise of removing “persons of interest” from the watch list of drug players in exchange for money.

 “Some bogus agents even asked for protection money from drug pushers in exchange for their removal from the provincial list of drug personalities,” Lapeña said.